lukemurray/data-atom/README.md

 ##Features
 - Supports
   - PostgreSQL
   - Early support for MS SQL Server
-- See query results in a grid view
+- See query results below the executed query
+  - Separate results for each file
   - Different connections per editor view
-- Not much else yet :)
+- Easily change the database to execute against
+- Slowly working on more...

 ##Usage
 - `F5` or 'Data Atom: Execute' command
   - Executes the current editor against the current connection.
 It will prompt if there is no current connection
   - Only executes the selected text if there is any
 - `CMD`+`ALT`+`R` or 'Data Atom: Toggle Results View' command
   - Toggle results view

 ##Todo
 - Replace grid with something better
 - Show feedback that queries are executing
 - Manage connections
   - if connection fails don't keep it around
   - On execute if connections exist allow them to choose or create a new one
   - don't allow the same connection
-- allow user to change the DB (on the same connection) they are executing against
 - Add support other DBs
   - MySql
   - Mongo DB
   - better MS SQL Server
   - others?
 - Tree view for exploring tables columns etc. ?